What is the difference between Oligospermia and Azoospermia?

 What is Oligospermia?

-Oligospermia, also known as low sperm count, occurs when the concentration of sperm in a man’s ejaculate is abnormally low.
-According to medical standards, a sperm count of fewer than 15 million sperm per milliliter of semen is considered oligospermia.
-While oligospermia doesn’t necessarily imply infertility, it can significantly reduce the chances of conception.
+Oligospermia, or low sperm count, is when sperm in a man’s ejaculate is at abnormally low concentration.
+A sperm count less than 15 million sperm per milliliter of semen is diagnosed as oligospermia [Treatment for Low Sperm Count in Koramangala], as defined by medical guidelines.
+Oligospermia does not mean infertility, but it can greatly lessen the chances of conception.

 Causes of Oligospermia